 When asked if she was surprised to learn David wasn’t sober while filming the A&E documentary, Weinfeld confessed, “Yes, I was.”
 She continued, “We had focused the film on his struggle with dementia and certainly we knew about his past addiction but that was certainly not a part of the conversations we were having so I was surprised… Our perception wasn’t that David was a liar in any way so that really isn’t the story that we’re telling in the documentary.
 It’s really that he recognized at the end of his life that his dementia was perhaps caused by alcoholism.”

 In February 2017 — months before he passed away at age 67 in November 2017 — David revealed to the world that he was battling dementia.
 “I was in denial, but a part of me always knew this was coming,” he told People at the time.

-The actor — who is most known for his role as Keith Patridge in the 1970s sitcom — also watched his grandfather and mother battle the memory loss disease years ago.
-He recalled his mother's diagnosis: “In the end, the only way I knew she recognized me is with one single tear that would drop from her eye every time I walked into the room… I feared I would end up that way.”
+The actor also opened up about watching his grandfather and mother battle the memory loss disease years ago.
+“In the end, the only way I knew [my mom] recognized me is with one single tear that would drop from her eye every time I walked into the room… I feared I would end up that way,” David recalled.